parvez13913/parvez13913/README.md

 - 🌱 I’m currently learning **PostgreSQL**

-- 👨‍💻 All of my projects are available at [My Portfolio Web site](https://parvez-rahman-13913.netlify.app)
+- 👨‍💻 All of my projects are available at [🌐 My Portfolio Web site](https://parvez-rahman-13913.netlify.app)

 - 💬 Ask me about **MERN**